 John McWhorter gives an interesting and engaging Ted Talk about texting and how many bemoan the way in which texting is dumbing us down.
 Well, not me.
-I don't text.
-Although, now that I am following those butterflies (my super cute phrase for dating), I have started texting.
+I don't text. https://www.ted.com/talks/john_mcwhorter_txtng_is_killing_language_jk?language=en Although, now that I am following those butterflies (my super cute phrase for dating), I have started texting.
 However, I am a one-fingered texter … Continue reading Texting and the Decline of Language (Or Is It?)

 I decided eight weeks ago that I would pursue an MA in English for three different reasons.
 The first is that I am a single mother, and during the weekends when my children are away, I find myself under the covers "binge-racing" series after series.
 I decided I needed forced structure in the form of … Continue reading What Makes A Word Realz?

 I am not prejudice but I do have prejudices.
 Language prejudice is one.
 I grew up a minority in a group of minorities, my neighborhood being predominantly African American with a few Vietnamese and Hispanics.
 While striving earnestly not to develop prejudices, in the end it is inevitable that some will arise.
 This is not … Continue reading Language Prejudice